shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 # HTML templating - a problem and solution

-We start with a simple idea of HTML templating and hope to walk you to a surprising idea.
+We hope to lead you to a surprising idea by starting with a simple idea of HTML templating.

 ### Extending HTML for templating